TavariAgent/chunkoptimizer/README.md

 seeds world generation ahead of the player.
 Zero configuration required.
 Drop it in and it works.

+> NOTE: For servers and low-end rigs, use PERFORMANCE in the mod configurations.
+> Go to the main menu → click mods → look for ChunkOptimizer → toggle the config.
+> For high-end rigs, use SMOOTH for quick adaptive gameplay (recommended: Ryzen 5700/RTX 3070.)

 ---

 ## What is ChunkOptimizer?